 In everyday Spanish usage, molestar means “to bother,” “to disturb,” “to cause annoyance” or “to be a nuisance.”
 Thus me molesta cuando hablas con la boca llena simply means “it bothers me when you talk with your mouth full.”
 That’s why the “Do not disturb” signs in hotels in Spain say No molestar.

 But “molest” and “molestation” have specific legal meanings that translators and legal professionals who use English can’t afford to ignore.
 Moreover, the terms denote something radically different in British and American legal usage, with a potential for prompting serious translation mistakes.

 In legal contexts, British usage of “molest” and “molestation” is close to the Spanish meaning.
-For example, in cases of domestic abuse, under the Family Law Act 1996 in force in England and Wales, a judge may issue a specific type of injunction known as a “non-molestation order” to a spouse or partner (the “respondent”) that enjoins him or her from harassing or sometimes even having contact with the other spouse or partner.
+For example, in cases of domestic abuse, under the Family Law Act 1996 in force in England and Wales, a judge may issue a specific type of injunction known as a “non-molestation order” to a spouse or partner (the “respondent”), prohibiting him or her from harassing or sometimes even having contact with the other spouse or partner.
 Some of the standard prohibitions found in a non-molestation order read as follows:

 The respondent, [YY], must not use or threaten violence against the applicant, [XX], and must not instruct, encourage or in any way suggest that any other person should do so.